What is safeguarding?

 How can an employer meet their safeguarding responsibilities?

-As an employer, you have a duty of care towards all of your employees, and safeguarding contributes to upholding this.
-You need to ensure that the safety and wellbeing of all of your employees is your top priority, including by ensuring that they have access to medical care when necessary and a safe place of work.
+As an employer, you have a duty of care towards all your employees, and safeguarding contributes to upholding this responsibility.
+You need to ensure that the safety and well-being of all your employees is your top priority, including by providing them with access to medical care when necessary and a safe place of work.

-If you discover that there is a safeguarding concern in your workplace, you need to take great care to establish the views and wishes of the individual concerned and to ensure that any evidence is collected and saved, including written records of anything that has been said and any actions that have been taken.
+If you discover a safeguarding concern in your workplace, you must take great care to establish the views and wishes of the individual concerned and ensure that any evidence is collected and retained, including written records of any conversations and actions taken.

 A safeguarding concern could cover many things, including (but not limited to) mental, physical, or sexual abuse, financial or material abuse, neglect, or discriminatory or organisational abuse.

-An employer should have policies in place regarding the reporting of any incidents or risks.
-It is important to make sure that all employees know what these are and follow them accordingly.
-If you are required to disclose information about an issue, for example to the police or a healthcare professional, you need to let the individual concerned know that this is the case.
+An employer should have policies in place for reporting any incidents or risks.
+It is essential to ensure that all employees are aware of these guidelines and follow them accordingly.
+If you are required to disclose information about an issue, for example, to the police or a healthcare professional, you must inform the individual concerned that this is the case.

-Safeguarding can involve supporting an individual’s emotional or physical needs and making sure that they have access to everything that they need in order to meet these needs.
-You may be required to carry out additional risk assessments that take into account specific risks relevant to the individual or to take a care plan into consideration.
+Safeguarding can involve supporting an individual’s emotional or physical needs and ensuring they have access to everything necessary to meet these needs.
+You may be required to carry out additional risk assessments that take into account specific risks relevant to the individual or to consider the care plan.

 Safeguarding policies

-An employer should have policies in place regarding how employees should report safeguarding incidents and concerns, whether on behalf of themselves or someone else.
-These policies should set out who these reports should be made to.
+An employer should have policies in place regarding how employees should report safeguarding incidents and concerns, whether on their own behalf or on behalf of someone else.
+These policies should outline to whom these reports should be submitted.
 It should also be clear how the reports should be handled and responded to, so that everything is dealt with carefully and properly at all times.
-Safeguarding policies can also set out the employer’s and their employees’ relevant responsibilities, which safeguarding training is provided, and informational details about safeguarding.
+Safeguarding policies can also set out the employer’s and their employees’ relevant responsibilities, which safeguarding training is provided, and information about safeguarding.

-Having a safeguarding policy in place shows all employees that you take safeguarding seriously and that any issues will be taken seriously.
+Having a safeguarding policy in place demonstrates to all employees that you take safeguarding seriously and that any issues will be addressed with the utmost seriousness.

-It is important to remember that, where safeguarding is concerned, each situation can be quite different.
-You need to take each case as it comes and handle it with care, empathy, and sensitivity.
+It is essential to remember that, when it comes to safeguarding, each situation can be quite unique.
+You need to approach each case with care, empathy, and sensitivity, handling it as it comes.
 Having good policies in place and ensuring that these are followed will help everyone in your business to know what they should do and what their rights and responsibilities are.